menrric/Exercism-Scala/Exercism-scala/src/main/scala/Easy/instructions.md

 **One for you, one for me.**

-Usefull to remember -> Overloaded methods
+Usefull to remember &rarr; Overloaded methods

 ## Robot Name

 Create a *Robot* class that generates random names composed by 2 letters and 3 numbers

-Usefull to remember -> creation of classes and their functions
+Usefull to remember &rarr; creation of classes and their functions